-This is also a great time to make a list of companies you’d like to work for, prepare a personal marketing plan and launch a proactive campaign to gather inside information and contacts before positions open up.
+This is also a great time to make a list of companies you’d like to work for and launch a proactive campaign to gather inside information and contacts before positions open up.

 Finally, if you’re planning to seek assistance from a resume writer / career coach, decide who you want to work with and schedule time with that person.
 Calling a career coach in January is like calling a tax person in April; they may be too busy to help you on short notice.